CODARcode/Software_Stack_QA/cori/gnu-haswell/README.md

     from the `CODARcode` fork and `codar-theta` branch (not a typo - branch includes changes for both theta and cori):
     ```
+    cd $CODAR_HOME
     git clone --branch codar-theta git@github.com:CODARcode/spack.git
     ```
     Note: use the codar branch once these changes have been merged.

 3. Copy `packages.yaml` and `mirrors.yaml` from this directory to
- `~/.spack/`.
+    `$CODAR_HOME/etc/spack/`.
+Double check that the gnu compiler version has not changed, and update if needed, along with the cray-mpich path.
     Edit korvo paths in `packages.yaml` to point at the location of the installed GTkorvo libraries.
 The mirrors file points at a spack mirror with version of dataspaces and mgard that are not available for public download.
+IMPORTANT: remove or rename `~/.spack`, it takes precedence over the per-install configuration and makes it difficult to have multiple spack installations.

 4. Install adios and dependencies using spack.
 Note that this will use the cray system MPI and other standard tools, as well as the GTkorvo libraries